castrovroberto/lite-vault/README.md

 *(Keep Introduction, Scope, etc. if you have them)*

-## Current Status & Features (As of v0.2.0)
+## Current Status & Features (As of v0.2.0 + Unreleased)

 - **Project Setup:** Maven project initialized with Java 21 and Spring Boot.
 Basic directory structure and `.gitignore` in place.
-- **Dependencies:** Includes Spring Boot starters for Web, Validation, Security, Test.
-Includes Lombok, BouncyCastle, and Jackson Datatype JSR310.
+- **Dependencies:** Includes Spring Boot starters for Web, Validation, Security, JDBC, Test.
+Includes Lombok, BouncyCastle, Jackson Datatype JSR310, and PostgreSQL driver.
 - **Core Encryption:**
   - **Implemented:** Foundational cryptographic layer using **AES-256-GCM** (`EncryptionService.java`).
 Provides authenticated encryption for data at rest.
   - **Note:** Now retrieves the master key from `SealManager`; cryptographic operations are blocked if the vault is sealed.